 2003 Ford Econoline Cargo E-350 SD 3dr Van (5.4L 8cyl 4A)

 This is a strong well-made van, but Ford engineering can make a problem a very expensive repair.
 It cost me over $400 to have the spark plugs changed, $700 to replace the fuel pump.
-The cruise control falters, nobody at Ford seems to have a clue why.
-But over all, it is a comfortable van that carries a lot of cargo, and is fairly quick with the 5.4 engine.
+But overall, it is a comfortable van that carries a lot of cargo, and is fairly quick with the 5.4 engine while getting an average of 17-18 mpg highway.
+The cruise was not working intermittently.
+"Could be a lot of things" they said,"bring it in".
+But first I went on youtube for answers.
+I learned it might be the sensor on the bottom of the master cylinder.
+A 30 dollar fix, easy do it yourself and now it works again.
+The van is now 15 years old, still going strong and dependable at 180,000.

 2003 Ford Econoline Cargo E-250 3dr Ext Van (4.2L 6cyl 4A)